dav/wynter/README.md

 Run `mix deps.get` to install the project dependencies.

-Make sure your bot's Slack API token is set in `.env`.
+Copy `.env.example` to `.env` and make sure your bot's Slack API token is set in it.

 So far this has been developed using a custom integration bot.
-Check at the URL https://*Your Slack Channel Name*.slack.com/apps/manage/custom-integrations
+Check at the URL https://*YourSlackChannelName*.slack.com/apps/manage/custom-integrations

 Until a better method is figured out, for interactive testing, it probably makes sense to have your own bot token and not use the "production" one, otherwise strange things may happen.